Gillingham road and transport improvements

 Four junctions along the B3081 will be improved with money secured by the Dorset Local Enterprise Partnership through the Government’s Growth Deal.

-The £3.45m funding will also provide improved pedestrian and cycle facilities between Cemetery Road and Station Road, and around the junctions.
+The £3.18m funding will also provide improved pedestrian and cycle facilities between Cemetery Road and Station Road, and around the B3081 junctions through town.

 The funding will also enable the design of Enmore Green Link Road, between the B3081 and the A30 west of Shaftesbury, as part of the Gillingham Growth Package.
 The project aims to significantly reduce traffic travelling to and from Gillingham through Shaftesbury.

 How the money is being spent

 Dorset Local Enterprise Partnership has secured £3.18m through the Government’s Growth Deal to deliver a transport improvement package for the town: